ncatlin/Phonetic-2R2/README.md

 Phonetic-2R2
 ============

-A phonetic search program, built and tested with Python 2.7
+A phonetic search program, built and tested with Python 2.7 [for part of a job application - this is unlikely to be useful to anyone]

 Usage in a linux BASH shell: